Scurvide/twinbase-dlt/README.md

 You can fetch twin documents in Python with the [dtweb-python](https://github.com/juusoautiosalo/dtweb-python) library.
 Available as `dtweb` from pip.

+### Creating new twins to your Twinbase

+Recommended method to create new twins is to use the new-twin page found on the front page of each Twinbase.

+After creating a twin, you need to activate its DT identifier with one of these methods:
+   - To activate the automatically generated dtid.org identifier, send the values of dt-id and hosting-iri of each twin to [this form](https://dtid.org/form).
+   - Or you can overwrite the dt-id with the URL given by any [URL shortener service](https://en.wikipedia.org/wiki/URL_shortening#Services) or the [perma-id](https://github.com/perma-id/w3id.org) service.
+The URL needs to redirect to the hosting-iri.

+## To start developing Twinbase

+Contribution guidelines are not yet established, but useful contributions are welcome!
+For development, you can try this:
+1. Create your own Twinbase using the Template.
+2. Modify your Twinbase as you wish in GitHub.
+3. Fork [twinbase/twinbase](https://github.com/twinbase/twinbase).
+(Do not activate Actions to avoid unnecessary commits.)
+4. Manually copy the useful modifications from the repository created with the Template.
+5. Submit a pull request.

+Local development is a bit tricky as Twinbase uses GitHub Actions as an intergal part of the platform, but feel free to try!

 ## To create your own Twinbase

 1. Create a new repository with the "Use this template" button on the [twinbase/twinbase](https://github.com/twinbase/twinbase) page.
 (Sign in to GitHub if you can't see the button.)